fanduel-oss/refract/README.md

 *   💾 **Tiny**: less than 2Kb minified and gzipped
 *   ✏ **Typed**: written in TypeScript, fully typed integrations
 *   ⚡ **Universal**: supports React, React Native, Inferno and Preact

-Refract lets you handle your component effects and side-effects, so that you can write your code in a clear, pure, and declarative fashion by using reactive programming.

 Refract makes reactive programming possible in React, React Native, Preact and Inferno, with only a single higher-order component or a single hook!
 You can choose to start using a tiny bit of reactive programming, or go full reactive.
 Refract allows you to: